MicrosoftDocs/memdocs/windows-365/enterprise/connection-errors.md

 The following errors can occur when connecting to a Cloud PC.

+## Specific connection errors

-## We couldn't connect because there are currently no available resources
+### We couldn't connect because there are currently no available resources

 **Potential cause**: The Cloud PC hasn’t completed provisioning.
 **Possible solution**: Wait for provisioning to complete.
 Provisioning time can be variable and may exceed 45 minutes or more.

-## We couldn't connect to the gateway because of an error.
+### We couldn't connect to the gateway because of an error.
 If this keeps happening, ask your admin or tech support for help.

 **Potential cause**: This error can be caused by network configuration settings, like: